-Over the past several years, headphones have gone from the red-headed step-child of the audio world to a must-have fashion accessory.
-Today, there is a wider selection of headphones than ever before.
+Over the past several years, headphones have gone from the red-headed stepchild of the audio world to a must-have fashion accessory.
+Today, there is a wider selection of earphones than ever before.

-When shopping for a new pair of headphones, the first thing you should determine is whether you are looking for in-ear headphones, on-ear headphones, or over-ear headphones.
+When shopping for a new pair of earphones, the first thing you should determine is whether you are looking for in-ear headphones, on-ear headphones, or over-ear headphones.
 Each has their advantages and disadvantages.